cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 end
 ```

-Now, the problem of cost analysis can be posed precisely: how many `$` symbols does a given usage pattern of `BatchedQueue` print?

 # Amortized analysis: aggregate cost analysis for data structures {#amortized-analysis}

+Now, with a `charge`-annotated program, the problem of cost analysis can be posed precisely: how many `$` symbols does a given usage pattern of `BatchedQueue` print?

 At first glance, the `BatchedQueue` implementation does not look particularly efficient.
 Although we treat `empty` and `enqueue` as having zero cost, the worst-case cost incurred by `dequeue` is linear in the number of elements stored in the queue.